sheraz7275/JokesApp/README.md

 #This app Implement a public REST API that provides random jokes with different category

-# Concept include in this application
+# Tech Stack in this application
 * Single activity based modern Android architecture
 * MVVM architecture With combination of repository pattern
 * Rest API implementation